 Who would have thought that a donated box or can of food or bag of apples could add up to such an outpouring of help?
 Together, we CAN AND DO make a difference!

-Our food drive partners are area supermarkets, farmers markets, and bakeries.
+Our food drive partners are area supermarkets, and farmers market.
 These generous partners allow Yes We CAN!
 Food Drives to hold our collections many times throughout the year.
 We salute their generosity and cooperation!